- 1st Five

 Ana describes her experience as a first-time mom working with the Nurse Family Partnership Program.
 Watch the video on YouTube.

-Early ACCESS Iowa is a VNS of Iowa program funded and administered by the Iowa Department of Education and the Iowa Department of Public Health.
+Early ACCESS (part of the Iowa Family Support Network) is a VNS of Iowa program funded and administered by the Iowa Department of Education and the Iowa Department of Public Health.

 As trained facilitators, VNS of Iowa staff leads Family Team Meetings - gatherings of family members, friends, community specialists and other interested individuals - to strengthen the family and ensure the safety of children.
 The Family Team Meeting has a specific purpose such as returning a child safely to the family/home, resolving issues of suspension or expulsion from school, substance abuse or mental health issues.
 Services include: